Become a Docent

 Wetlands Discovery Program Docent

 For this program, you can either help out during the in-class activities or as a field trip docent or (or both!).
 In-class docents assist students in the completion of a worksheet and teach the proper way to use binoculars.
 Field trip docents lead small groups of students around a local bayland and discuss the value of wetlands while pointing out various birds.
 If you don't feel comfortable leading your own group, be a support docent.
 Novice birders are welcome; this is a great opportunity to learn more about our local birds!
 The Wetlands Discovery Program takes place on weekdays, and we provide all the training.
-Read more here: Volunteer Information.
+To learn more, visit www.scvas.org/wetlands, or Volunteer Information.

 Young Audubon Docent